duke-shiny-ed/website/content/project/anova/index.md

 This first tab introduces the learning objectives the app seeks to address and offers a brief introduction to ANOVA.
 In the following three tabs users are given the opportunity to conduct their very own ANOVA test.

 ### **Step 1: Identifying the Population**
 The next tab, titled "Step 1", kicks off the ANOVA testing process.
-Here users are introduced to the null and alternative hypotheses of ANOVA.
+Here, users are introduced to the null and alternative hypotheses of ANOVA.
 They may then choose the population data that will be used for the rest of the exploration by interacting with the various manipulators present.
 Once satisfied with their choices users may progress to the next step.

 ### **Step 2: Draw the Samples**
 On the Step 2 tab, random samples have been taken from the population data chosen during Step 1.
 Here, the user may manipulate the sample size drawn from each population.

 This tab also introduces the assumptions of the ANOVA test.
 Depending on the sample size and population data selected on the previous tab, users are told whether or not the assumptions have been met.

 The random samples are displayed graphically on this tab as boxplots.
-Users may interact with the graph to visulaize the boxplots in full, a visual representation of the within groups variances *of the samples*, or a visual representation of the between groups variance *of the samples*.
+Users may interact with the graph to visualize the boxplots in full, a visual representation of the within groups variances *of the samples*, or a visual representation of the between groups variance *of the samples*.
 The relevance of these variances are explored further during the next step.

 ### **Step 3: ANOVA Test**
 The Step 3 tab is concerned with reviewing the conclusion made by the ANOVA test on the population data selected by users during Step 1.
 Before receiving the conclusion, users are reminded of the hypotheses examined by ANOVA.